JaroslavUrbann/CTU_FIT/BI-ZUM/README.md

 - __Genetic__
     - An evolutionary algorithm that solves the vertex cover problem.
 - __Snake__
-    - A neural network evolved to play the game snake using evolutionary strategies.
+    - A neural network evolved to play the game snake using evolution strategies.